elinguiuriel/AndroidTwitterClient/README.md

    * [x] User can refresh tweets timeline by pulling down to refresh
    * [x] Improve the user interface and theme the app to feel "twitter branded"
    * [x] Compose activity is replaced with a modal overlay
+   * [x] User can tap a tweet to display a "detailed" view of that tweet
+   * [x] User can select "reply" from detail view to respond to a tweet
+   * [x] User can see embedded image media within the tweet detail view
+   * [x] Display media image with TouchImageView and action bar overlay

-Libraries used: android-async-http-1.4.3, ActiveAndroid-3.1, codepath-oauth-0.3.0.jar, codepath-utils.jar, scribe-codepath.jar, universal-image-loader-1.8.4.jar and android-support-v4.
+Libraries used: android-async-http-1.4.3, ActiveAndroid-3.1, codepath-oauth-0.3.0.jar, codepath-utils.jar, scribe-codepath.jar, universal-image-loader-1.8.4.jar, picasso-2.3.4.jar and android-support-v4.

 ####Demo:
 ![Video Walkthrough](demo.gif)